- 1. Edit Video+

 - Can bookmark favorite online video clips.

-- Allows automatic shutdown after playback.
+- It allows automatic shutdown after playback.

 The salient features of DivX Player are: